mstocco/mariostoc.co/content/traininglog/20210228-ironman2021-26weeksout.md

 This afternoon, I had an epiphany moment when I was working with Michelle from The Athlete Centre; more movement pattern discovery and core engagement work.
 I was surprised to be able to bend over and touch my toes.
 I am looking forward to getting back at training sooner than later.
 <!---->
 Walking included to and from PT (3km) and a trip up and around [Christmas Hill](javascript:flkty.select(2);).
-During the walk after work, I felt fine but after dinner, I could tell that the QL was tired.

 ### WALK AROUND THE HILL
 ![Map](/assets/jpg/walk-20210303.jpeg)

+During the walk after work, I felt great but after dinner, my QL was tired and a bit sore.

 <!---->
 ## THURSDAY MAR 04
 Sleep **-** | Fatigue **-** | Stress **-** | Soreness **-**